PatternsTechGit/PT_AngularCallingAPI/README.md

 constructor(private httpclient:HttpClient) { }
   ```
-  * Now on the Api we have a function called GetLast12MonthBalances that takes in the userId as parameter and can be accessed at location Transaction/GetLast12MonthBalances.
+  * Now on the Api we have a function called *GetLast12MonthBalances* that takes in the userId as parameter and can be accessed at location `Transaction/GetLast12MonthBalances`.

-  We will create a function called getLast12MonthBalances in transaction service to fetch that data from api.
+  We will create a function called *GetLast12MonthBalances* in transaction service(*transaction.service.ts*) to fetch that data from api.

   ```ts
   //returns Observable of LineGraphData after hitting the api using httpClient's Get method.